-But all that aside, please don’t let me scare you.
+But all that aside, please don’t let my stories scare you.
 Walking in NYC gets easier after the initial adjustment period, and it remains my favorite mode of transport.
-You see so many interesting things when you walk.
+You see so many interesting things when you walk in this city.

 And yeah, I did start jaywalking too after a day or so (Don’t tell the Singapore government!), although I definitely need more than 9 days to learn how to do it so confidently.